-For details of how the efficiency factor was set, see Section 5.1 of Annex DpD.
+For details of how the efficiency factor was set for 2024/25, see Annex D.

-- items, unless tab 12b indicates funding for the drug should be included in API fixed elements, local prices must be agreed by the commissioner and provider in accordance with the excluded items pricing rule set out below. - 68.
-For items not on these lists that are part of a priced treatment or service, the cost of the drug, device or listed procedure is covered by the NHSPS unit price, or under the API arrangements.
-Under API arrangement, funding for drugs delivered via homecare should be included in the API fixed element for all items not on the high cost drugs list in tab 12b of Annex DpA.
-Similarly, funding for specialised services high cost drugs that are not part of the exclusions list (ie provider baseline values) should be included in the API fixed element.
-Any NICE-approved items that come to market while the 2023/25 NHSPS is in effect would be excluded items. - 69.
+- either eligible for block or cost and volume payments.12 Where items are categorised as block, a fixed amount will be agreed by the commissioner and provider at the start of the year. - 67.
+For items that are not on the exclusion lists and are part of a priced treatment or service, the cost of the drug, device or listed procedure is covered by the NHSPS unit price, or under the API arrangements. - 68.
+While the 2023/25 NHSPS is in effect, any newly introduced items that are funded by commissioners and available for use by providers are excluded from core payment mechanisms and should be paid for separately. - 69.
+Homecare services (drugs, devices and their related costs) are also excluded from core payment mechanisms or prices.
+For these items and their related costs, local funding arrangements must be agreed by the commissioner and provider, in accordance with the excluded items pricing rule set out below. - 70.
 A number of high cost devices are directly commissioned by NHS England.
 Providers will be reimbursed directly for any purchases made via the NHS England Central Procurement process with NHS Supply Chain (the Visible Cost Model).
 Any device categories or specific products not available via NHS Supply Chain will be reimbursed directly based on the Device Patient Level Contract Monitoring (DePLCM) template.
-Trusts will not be reimbursed for expenditure reported on the DePLCM which should have been ordered via NHS Supply Chain. - 70.
-Annex A, tab 12c, contains list of MedTech Funding Mandate products, which are also excluded from core payment mechanisms.
+Trusts will not be reimbursed for expenditure reported on the DePLCM which should have been ordered via NHS Supply Chain. - 71.
+Annex A, tab 12c, contains a list of MedTech Funding Mandate products, which are also excluded from core payment mechanisms.
 With the exception of Spectra Optia, these products should be commissioned by ICBs and reimbursed following the excluded items pricing rule set out below.
 As part of these arrangements, the NHS England Innovation team may publish 'reference prices' for some of these listed products.
-Spectra Optia is part of the Specialist Haemoglobinopathy Service and covered by specialised commissioning.
+Spectra Optia is part of the Specialist Haemoglobinopathy Service and covered by Specialised Commissioning.
 As the Spectra Optia device is classed as capital equipment, procuring new devices must be funded by providers, in line with the 2022-25 capital guidance.
-The MedTech Funding Mandate will instead be used to fund increased activity or service provision.
-Academic Health Science Networks can advise providers on how to access this funding. - 71.
-Under the rules for low volume activity (LVA), the LVA payment value covers all services delivered by the NHS provider in question to commissioners with which it does not have (and is not expected to have) a written contract.
-No invoicing should take place outside of this payment (other than where the LVA rules specify particular exceptions), so the excluded items pricing rule would not apply for LVA arrangements.
+The MedTech Funding Mandate will instead be used to fund